-and accommists:
+and aun an details

 and supervision.

 •All voluntary services

 managers have

 development

 opportunities and are

 properly supported.

-All NHS hospital staff and volunteers should be required to undergo formal refresher training E learning introduced for non-clinical staff.
-All clinical staff Achieved Sept 15
+All NHS hospital staff and E learning Achieved Sept 15

+volunteers should be introduced for

+required to undergo non-clinical staff.

+formal refresher training All clinical staff

 in safeguarding at the received annual

-appropriate level at least every three years. face to face training
+appropriate level at least face to face

+every three years. training Dertieller Cont 15 Deenvitreeent Staff

-All NHS Hospital trusts Service Partially Sept 15 Recruitment Staff
+All NHS Hospital trusts Service Partially Achieved Sept 15 Recruitment

-should undertake regular development bid Achieved Зері 13 underway appointed

-reviews of: submitted.
-Achieved close on start dates
+should undertake regular development bid submitted.
+Achieved underway close on appointed start dates

-CEO approved 2x completion 11/6/16 &
+reviews of: CEO approved 2x completion 11/6/16 &

-Their safeguarding Band 7 specialists 13/7/16
+Their safeguarding Band 7 specialists completion 13/7/16

-resources, structures to support
+resources, structures to support 10/1/10

+and processes safeguarding.

-and processes (including their training safeguarding.
+(including their training Currently

-programmes); and, Currently
+programmes); and, reviewing role of

-• The behaviours and reviewing role of Head of
+The behaviours and Head of

 responsiveness of Safeguarding and

 management and staff Administration

 in relation to requirements for

 safeguarding issues. the team.

 To ensure that their

 arrangements are

 operate as effectively

 robust and as possible.

 All NHS hospital trusts Review underway Outstanding Sept 15 Trust risk to Agreed in

 should undertake DBS by Executive employing principle by

-checks (including, where Leadership Team (ELT) unsuitable staff which ELT currently
+checks (including, where Leadership Team unsuitable ELT

-applicable, enhanced (CLI) could put developing
+applicable, enhanced (ELT) staff which currently

-DBS and barring list patients at HR action
+DBS and barring list could put developing

-checks) on their staff and risk. plan for
+checks) on their staff and patients at risk.
+HR action plan for

 volunteers every three Add to 2016/17.

 years.
-The workplan ELT
+The workplan ELT 2010/17.

 implementation of this aware of

 recommendation should issues.

 be supported by NHS

 Employers

-All All IO I . .
-0.11 0 117 - 11 1 ( 1)
+All NHS hospital trusts Poviow undorway Outstanding Sont 15 Trust risk to Lindated in

-All NHS hospital trusts Review underway by new HR Outstanding Sept 15 Trust risk to employing Updated in line with new
+Review underway by new HR Outstanding Sept 15 employing Updated in line with new

 should ensure that Director unsuitable guidance

-arrangements and 2.100101 staff which from NHS
+arrangements and staff which from NHS

 processes for the could put Employers.

 recruitment, checking, patients at Ratified by

 general employment and risk. the Senior

 training of contract and Add to Managemen

-agency staff are workplan monitor Hr t Team
+agency staff are workplan t Team

-consistent with their own progress
+consistent with their own monitor Hr

-l progress
+progress